textpotential/bibliarchic/chapt5.md

 [^22]: Tim Hutchings has done some detailed description and careful sociological analysis of the religious use of YouVersion's Bible App in “Now the Bible Is an App: Digital Media and Changing Patters of Religious Authority,” in Religion, Media, and Social Change, ed.
 Kennet Granholm, Marcus Moberg, and Sofia Sjö (New York: Routledge, 2014), 143–61.
 In his recent volume, *Liquid Scripture: The Bible in a Digital World* (New York: Fortress, 2017), Jeffrey Siker also considers YouVersion's Bible app as one example of bible on screen.
+The Bible App has a counter on their site's home page that tracks the number of unique devices that have installed the "completely free, with no advertising and no in-app purchases" mobile app.
+Of course, this number is always expanding, but at the time of writing this sentence, the number of devices having downloaded the Bible App was 270,763,095.

 [^23]: I will refer to YouVersion's app as the "Bible App" from now on to indicate the dominance this particular bible interface has garnered in the mobile application space.